-Answer -- Nebraska Statutes 20-150 to 20-159 require all interpreters working for a Nebraska State Agency or those institutions/agencies funded by the State of Nebraska to obtain licensure.
+Answer -- Nebraska Statutes 20-150 to 20-159 require all interpreters working in Nebraska for compensation must obtain licensure.
 Interpreters must meet a required level of competence before obtaining this license.
 This ensures qualified interpreters are being used in these specific settings.

 Answer -- Yes, written communication may not be the most effective auxiliary aide for every deaf or hard of hearing person.
 The native language of deaf individuals is, typically, American Sign Language.
 The linguistic structure is very different from the English language.
 If a person has used written communication in the past, it may have been because they were not aware of their rights to an interpreter, or because they felt comfortable with the subject matter and situation at that time.
 In most situations it is best to use a sign language interpreter to ensure effective communication and lessen the chance for misunderstandings for all participants.

 Answer -- Sign language classes are offered at several colleges throughout the state; class schedule and fee information is available by going to college web sites.
 For parents who have a child with a hearing loss, the Nebraska Statewide Regional Programs for Deaf and Hard of Hearing Children may offer classes specifically designed for your child.
 Churches in Nebraska may offer a community sign language class for congregational members and open it to the community.